Fresh Mango Salsa Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This mango habanero salsa is perfect for when mangoes are in season and most flavorful.
+This fruit salsa is sweet, savory, tangy, spicy, fresh, and basically a treat for your tastebuds.
+It is perfect for when mangoes are in season and most flavorful.
 Serve it with tortilla chips, tacos, or grilled chicken or fish.
 The sweetness cuts wonderfully through spicy dishes, too.
+Plus, this fresh mango salsa is super quick and easy to prepare.
+Bring it to gatherings and watch it disappear in minutes!

 • Avocado: It should be ripe but not mushy.